-(a) Site Area.
+the overall Planned Mixed-Use Development District may be subdivided subsequent to overall plan approval.
+Individual Proposed Additional Hotel Area = 2.8 "Developable area", as used in this subsection, shall be deemed to include all required setback areas including but not Allowable Hotel Area = 21.5 acres limited to parking and building setbacks.
+To provide greater flexibility to the development and implementation process, (a) Site Area.
 A minimum of one hundred twenty-five (125) acres in the Village is required for each Planned, Mixed-Use Development District.
 This area may, however, be separated by interstate freeways, local highways or existing public right-of-way or utilities easements, but shall otherwise be comprised of contiguous acreage.
-No more than twenty-five percent (25%) of the developable area in the Village may be devoted to motel and/or hotel usages.
-"Developable area", as used in this subsection, shall be deemed to include all required setback areas including but not limited to parking and building setbacks.
-To provide greater flexibility to the development and implementation process, the overall Planned Mixed-Use Development District may be subdivided subsequent to overall plan approval.
-Individual parcels thus created, however, shall remain subject to the development requirements and design standards established in the overall plan for the development district.
+No more than twenty-five percent (25%) of the developable area in the Village may be devoted to motel and/or hotel usages. parcels thus created, however, shall remain subject to the development requirements and design standards The following area regulations shall apply to each development site in a PM-UD District: established in the overall plan for the development district.